Fajrull/Fajrull/README.md

 # 💫 About Me:
 Hi there 👋
 my name is Muhammad Fajrul Khaq .
-I'm a Front End Web Developer.
+I'm a Web Developer.
 <br>I live in Yogyakarta, Indonesia.
 I was born in Bantul, 5 Juni 2002.
 I'm 20 years old.
 <br>I'm a Student from STMIK El Rahma Yogyakarta